Kennyatu23/digital-rain-cpp/index.md

 ----

 ## INTRODUCTION
-Welcome to my github blog.
-This is my year 4 project for C++.
-The project brief was to design code to simulate a "Matrix" style rain effect, where characters would fall down the console screen.
+Welcome to my github blog for my year 4 digital rain project using Modern C++.
+The project brief was to design and execute code to simulate the "Matrix" style effect, where characters fall down the console screen like Digital rain.
+Within this blog I hope to demonstrate my on going progress with explaination of my code used.
+The blog will be broken down into sections to show the design and test, problem solving, insight into modern C++ and explain the algorithms used.

 ## Design & Test
-This project would be designed using object orientated code what is object orientated code explain.
+This project was designed using modern C++ (released 2011) which supports object orientated programming.
+Object orientated programming is a style of programming based on the concept of objects.
+Objects are intances of classes which contain the attributes(data) and methods(fuctions) which manipulates the data stored in the object.

+In my design I started by creating a class called DigitalRain.
+I made the class public so it could be shared with the other files where nesscessary.
+For this class I created an object (instance) called rain which I used to pass two parameters (width,height).
+I created a constructor for my DigitalRain class.
+The constructor initialises the object rain.
+I set the width (columns), height (rows) to constants.
+The console is broken down into rows and columns.
+I also set the number of charactors I wanted falling to constants.
+I used a vector called rainPositions to store the current position of the rain columns.
+I created methods for setting the text to green, to clear the screen, generate the rain, for setting the cursor position to x (columns) or y (rows).
+I was to try and run some tests but I ran out of time to get to that stage.
+Also the code is distributed between different files sucgh as .h (header files)  and .cpp (source files)
+This idea better for orgainising code.
+Makes it easier to read and maintain.

-In my design I used a class called digital rain.
-Created an object called rain. need to explain a class and an object, constructor, getter, setter, explain. functions (methods)
+constructor, getter, setter, explain. functions (methods)

 code divided up between files. ie main.cpp, digirain.cpp, digirain.h also explain.